 Stand with the left leg forward, while keeping the knees straight, but not locked.
 With your right hand, reach down toward the left foot as far as is comfortable (if possible, to the foot), to the point of feeling a light stretch in the back of your leg.
 Then stand up all the way, step forward with the right leg and reach for the right foot with the left hand.
-Walk from singles sideline to singles sideline and back again, alternating reaching for the left foot with the right hand and reaching for the right foot with the left hand.
+Walk from singles sideline to singles sideline and back again, alternating reaching for the left hand.
 Be sure to stand up all the way between each step.